Why 1st drafts?

 On this site, you’ve got the option of subscribing to first drafts, as well as final drafts (RSS links).

-The email subscription option defaults to final pieces only - tick the ‘1st draft’ box you want in on everything.
+If you stick your email in the ‘subscribe’ box, that defaults to final pieces only - tick the ‘1st draft’ button you want both 1st and final.

+Sooo.
 Why on Earth would I be giving you the option to read 1st drafts?
 Isn’t life short enough already?
+Reasons ⇉

-It’s possible.
-Places already exist where this has worked.
-Wikipedia is straight-up brilliant (entirely unsurprising people like Musk should attack it), well-designed tech channelling collaboration into incremental improvements while keeping the idiots at bay.
+It’s really a very old, idealistic/borderline naïve notion of what the internet could be.
+And it is possible.
+Places already exist where it’s worked.
+Wikipedia is straight-up brilliant (entirely unsurprising people like Musk should attack it), well-designed tech channelling collaboration into incremental improvements while keeping the barbarians at bay.

 “I am rarely happier than when spending an entire day programming my computer to perform automatically a task that would otherwise take me a good ten seconds to do by hand.”